HOME /

 - to communicate initiatives to ensure a high public profile for family violence prevention is maintained across the province.

 Committee membership consists of community and government representatives to ensure diversity and collective responsibility.
-Members are appointed to serve five year terms.Dr.
-Philip Smith - Chair, Member at Large
+Members are appointed to serve five year terms.Ann Sherman - Chair, Member at Large

 Dr. Wendy Verhoek-Oftedahl - Resource Person